 • Small Potatoes

-• Small Potatoes is a 35-year-old interfaith hunger relief ministry based at Burlington Friends Meeting (BFM).
+• Small Potatoes is an interfaith hunger relief ministry based at Burlington Friends Meeting (BFM) since 1987.
 Teams of volunteers from churches, Ohavi Zedek Synagogue, and other community organizations prepare sandwiches on Fridays in BFM’s kitchen and serve them, along with other food, at the First Congregational Church in Burlington on Saturday mornings when larger food relief organizations are closed.

 Our Small Potatoes Committee oversees week-to-week operations and coordinates finances with the BFM Treasurer.